sunzexing-github/Merge/Readme.txt

-Git is a divided Version control system
+Git is a distributed Version control system
-Git is a free  software
+Git is also free  software
-Git has tracks